This post has been updated as of May 2019

 StudioHop is a Dallas-based company offering memberships to a variety of high end fitness studios in Dallas, Fort Worth, Austin, San Antonio, Oklahoma City, Tulsa, and New Orleans.
 The studios offer a variety of studio options to try, an online community to connect with others, and local perks and discounts.

 How it Works: Once you sign up for your membership, you have access to all their studios from one platform and are able to sign up for studio or class you’d like.
 Peruse different studios, find a class, click reserve, and voila!
 You’re all set.
 Just show up to class and check in like you would if you were a member there.

 Perks: The StudioHop team is also working hard to provide added perks.
 In the membership, they’ve also enlisted cryo spas, offer discounts for certain businesses and more.
 All members are also added to their Facebook community group where members can ask questions, share victories, stay on top of the latest news, and get in touch with the SH team immediately.
 Also, you can use your membership in any of the cities in Texas and Oklahoma that currently offer StudioHop.
 Also, if you refer a friend, you both get 10% of your monthly plan.
 Sharing is caring you guys!

 Studios:There are currently over 200 studios on StudioHop in Dallas-Fort Worth and they are always adding more.
 Choose from yoga, Pilates, barre, kickboxing, HIIT, bootcamp, aerial yoga, spin, and more.
 StudioHop is very selective with the studios they accept and offer to their members.
 Their standard is to only offer the best studio options.

 The Fine Print: It’s a month-to-month membership, so no annual contracts or additional fees.
-There are caps for the number of times you visit a studio.
-Just read the different tiers before choosing a plan that works for you.
 There is a fee to put your account on hold.
 Also, late cancels will incur a $12 charge and $15 for no shows.